 Once a PNM has registered for recruitment, she is placed into a recruitment group and given a current sorority member as a recruitment counselor.
 This student's role is to guide the women through recruitment and answer any questions or concerns your daughter may have about joining an organizations.

 We encourage each PNM to keep an open mind throughout the recruitment process.
-The process was designed to place an optimal number of women into the Greek system.
+The process was designed to place an optimal number of women into the Greek community.
 Women interested in joining any Greek organization have a much higher chance to be placed when compared to a woman who only wants to join a specific Greek organization.
 When a woman enters the recruitment process with a preconceived notion that sorority "ABC" is the best, most popular, or the only choice for her then she intentionally prefers this sorority above all others.
 Once again, this approach will substantially diminish the likelihood of receiving a bid to that or another organization on campus.

 Not all women receive their number one choice, but we rarely observe these same women being disappointed with their resulting experience as sorority members at Gettysburg.
 The benefit of Greek membership, particularly those identified by the institution, are evident in all of our organizations on campus.